V. I. Vernadsky Crimean Federal University: Parks

 The university parks are 103,78-acre (42 he) parkland area in the south of the city, near Taurida Academy.
 The park is open to the public during daylight hours.

 Vorontsov house is located in the park university.
 The house residence Mikhail Vorontsov.

 On the territory of the Botanic garden and in the campus of the Taurida Academy is a library of science.

-Notable research
+Research

 Scientists from Vernadsky Crimean Federal University, together with their colleagues from the and Forestry Mechanization, have developed and synthesized a new plant protection compound based on the DNA of the gypsy moth.

 Scientists from Vernadsky Crimean Federal University, together with their colleagues from the and Institute Physics and Technology, have developed magnetic sensors to detect metal defects.

 Scientists of the Crimean Federal University have developed an inhaled vaccine against - COVID-19.